American Physical Society Sites|APS|Journals|Physics Magazine

 APS-IUSSTF Travel Program

-The Sociedade Brasileira de Física and the APS co-sponsor a program to encourage the exchange of physics graduate students and professors between the U.S. and Brazil.
+The Sociedade Brasileira de Física and APS co-sponsor a program to encourage the exchange of physics Ph.D. students, postdocs, and professors between the United States and Brazil.

 Brazil-U.S. Exchange Program

 The APS visa website provides international visitors and U.S. conference organizers with information on matters related to U.S. visas.
-This site serves as a resource for updates on U.S. visa policy as well as links to information on how to apply for a visa and estimated visa wait times.
+This site is a resource for updates on U.S. visa policy as well as links to information on how to apply for a visa and estimated visa wait times.

 APS Visa Information

-APS participates in the Electronic Journals Delivery Service (eJDS), which is administered by the Abdus Salam International Centre for Theoretical Physics (ICTP).
+The American Physical Society offers access to its journal articles to scientists in developing countries through ICTP’s Electronic Journals Delivery Service (eJDS), administered by the Abdus Salam International Centre for Theoretical Physics (ICTP).
 Scientists at institutions in developing countries receive individual mathematics and physics journal articles via e-mail.